Shankarlister/CodeChallenge/README.md

 - Verify case insensitive check on valid palindrome
 - Verify case insensitive check on invalid palindrome
-- Verify whether the alpha numeric is a palindrome -Verify whether a string with special charcters is a palindrome -Verify that the passed string is empty
+- Verify whether the alpha numeric is a palindrome
+- Verify whether a string with special charcters is a palindrome
+- Verify that the passed string is empty
--Verify whether the given number is a palindrome -Verify whether the given number is not a palindrome -Verify whether whether the given phrase is a palindrome -Verify whether whether the given phrase is not a palindrome -Verify whether the given word with puntuation is a palindrome
+- Verify whether the given number is a palindrome
+- Verify whether the given number is not a palindrome
+- Verify whether whether the given phrase is a palindrome
+- Verify whether whether the given phrase is not a palindrome
+- Verify whether the given word with puntuation is a palindrome

 ## To remove the extra whitespace from a given string